-Oh, those crazy birth junkies!
-What will they think of next?
-Placentophagy is the act of consuming the placenta... yup, that beautiful regenerative organ - the tree of life - your baby's life force for the 10 months within the womb.
-This organ, so often discarded as a biohazard is thought to have many health benefits postpartum, considering consumption is a part of many family's research during the prenatal period.
+Placentophagy is just a word for consuming the placenta... yup, that incredible regenerative organ - the tree of life - your baby's life force for the 10 lunar months within the womb.
+This organ, so often discarded as a bio-hazard, is thought to have many health benefits postpartum, though it comes with some negative aspects, too.
+While many mammals do consume their placenta immediately after birth, and human placenta can be used to stop a hemorrhage, not all mammals consume their placenta, and certainly not for many weeks after the birth.
+Considering consumption is a part of modern birth prep, and you're encouraged to research the pros and cons before consuming.

 Research into placentophagy is in the baby stages, so there isn't a lot of factual data available; however, most feedback from mothers who've consumed their placenta report positive feedback - especially regarding milk supply and avoiding depression or baby blues.
 After 3rd stage (birth of the placenta), a small portion can be cut off and used to stop or simply prevent a postpartum hemorrhage.
 Simply placed under the tongue, or between the gums and cheek, oxytocin, and other hormones, quickly seep into the bloodstream and stop excessive bleeding almost immediately.
 Even when swallowed, we see the same effects.
 (Note, mama doesn't want to start chewing the chunk of placenta - just close your eyes and swallow).
 Some midwives will mix up a smoothie to make the placenta more palatable, and mimic what many other mammals do after birth - consume the entire placenta.
 Oxytocin is not only the "love hormone" but is also the hormone that strengthens your contractions throughout labor (regulated by beta-endorphins).
 Oxytocin in its synthetic form is known as pitocin or syntocinon (depending where you live) and is routinely used to induce or augment labor, and also used in an injection form during a managed 3rd stage or to stop a postpartum hemorrhage.
 Synthetic oxytocin, however, does not cross the maternal blood-brain barrier, and as a result does not have the same effects on milk supply and positive mood as the natural forms of oxytocin.